mpongelupe/PatRecog/README.md

 # PatRecog
-This is the repository for my Pattern Recognition class.
+This is the repository for my Pattern Recognition class..